Should you rest longer between weightlifting sets?

 Surprising Findings

-Resting longer than 90 seconds provides zero additional muscle growth benefit.
+Resting longer than 90 seconds provides zero extra muscle growth benefit.

 Practical Takeaways

-Rest 60–90 seconds between sets for arms and legs — no need to go longer, and 30 seconds is still fine.
+Rest 60–90 seconds between sets for arms and legs — no need to go longer.

 medium confidence